YevheniiM/GitApi/README.md

 # GitApi
-A mini API that functions as a layer between an application and several integrations (Gitlab, Github) and allows to search repositories.
+A mini API that functions as a layer between an application and several integrations (Gitlab, Github) and allows to search for repositories.